 Back in 2001, a young engineer at Apple received a mysterious brief to help the US Department of Energy develop a secret iPod.
-Only four people at Apple knew about it and to this day, no record exists of the top secret project.
-The mission for David Shayer began with the following tantalising words…
+Only four people at Apple knew about it and to this day, no record exists of the top-secret project.
+The mission for David Shayer began with the following tantalizing words…

 “I have a special assignment for you.
 Your boss doesn’t know about it.
 You’ll help two engineers from the US Department of Energy build a special iPod.
 Report only to me”.

-Shayar, who at the time worked as a Desk Engineer at Apple, helped the DoE operatives add custom hardware to an iPod and record data in a way that couldn’t be detected.
+Shayer, who at the time worked as a desk engineer at Apple, helped the DoE operatives add custom hardware to an iPod and record data in a way that couldn’t be detected.
 Crucially, the iPod had to still look and behave just like a regular iPod.

-Looking back on the part he played and given that The US Department of Energy is responsible for nuclear weapons and nuclear power programmes, Shayar guesses that he helped build a stealth Geiger counter.
-Something that could hide in plain sight whilst DoE agents could record radioactivity, scan for uranium, find evidence of a dirty bomb without being detected.
+Looking back on the part he played and given that the DoE is responsible for nuclear weapons and nuclear power programs, Shayer guesses that he helped build a stealth Geiger counter.
+Something that could hide in plain sight while DoE agents could record radioactivity, scan for uranium and find evidence of a dirty bomb without being detected.